dallaszkorben/diy-greenwall/Wiki/SensorStation/sensorStation.md

 # Sensor Station
 The Sensor Station units are ESP12F modules.
 The code is written in C under Arduino.
+The code does 3 main things:
+ * Runs a Web Server and serves the requests
+ * Periodically makes measurements on the sensors, calculates an average value and stores those values
+ * Periodically sends the stored values to the server, and then reset the stored values

 ## Needed libraries in Arduino

+ * DHT sensor library
+ * BMP180MI

 ## WebServer entry points
 You can send direct REST requests to the SensorStation